 Location: Mühlenstrasse between Ostbahnhof and Oberbaumbrücke

-Hop Off: Stop 3 (Line 2) - East Side Gallery
+Hop Off: Bus stop 3 (Line 2) - East Side Gallery

 If you need a little break from all the hustle and bustle, you will find the first and oldest residential area in the city between Alexanderplatz and the new city palace, the Nikolaiviertel.
 As early as the middle of the 13th century, the first houses in Berlin were built here with the Nikolaikirche (Saint Nicholas Church).